TobikoData/sqlmesh/docs/guides/tablediff.md

       4          6
 ```

-If there are no mismatches then the source and target datasets can be considered equal:
+If there are no differences found between chunks, the source and target datasets can be considered equal:

 ```bash
 Chunk 1 (1094771 rows) matches!